Record News

 Record News (formerly known as Rede Mulher) is the first 24-hour free-to-air terrestrial news channel in Brazil, and the third Brazilian news channel to be launched after GloboNews and BandNews TV.
-It is owned by RecordTV.
+It is owned by Grupo Record.

 History

+In 2006, Edir Macedo announced plans to create a new national network, using Rede Mulher's transmitter network, named Record News, to replace the network in late 2006 or early 2007.

-In 1953, TV Record started as the second Brazilian TV channel (the first was the extinct Rede Tupi).
-As the network celebrated its 54th anniversary, a new channel has been launched.
+As the parent network celebrated its 54th anniversary, a new channel was launched.
 This is the first Brazilian free-to-air and terrestrial news channel.
-The on air button was pushed at 8:15pm (Brasília time) by the then president Luiz Inácio Lula da Silva and Edir Macedo, the network's owner.
+The on-air button was pushed at 8:15pm (Brasília time) by then-president Luiz Inácio Lula da Silva and Edir Macedo, the network's owner.

 Through the Record Europa subsidiary, Record News is widely available across digital platforms in Portugal.
 It is mostly a simulcast of Record News in Brazil, with some local content.